insentia/windows_ad/README.md

 	  domainname           => 'jre.local',
 	  path                 => 'OU=PLOP,DC=JRE,DC=LOCAL',
 	  accountname          => 'test',
-	  lastname             => 'test',
-	  firstname            => 'test',
-	  passwordneverexpires => true,
+	  lastname             => 'test',                   ## Not mandatory.
+But for this 2 parameters you need to declare at least one firstname            => 'test',                   ## or use fullname parameter ! passwordneverexpires => true,
 	  passwordlength       => 15,                       # must be number so don't put ''
 	  password             => 'M1Gr3atP@ssw0rd',        # You can specify a password for the account you declare xmlpath              => 'C:\\users.xml',          # must contain the full path, and the name of the file.
 Default value C:\\users.xml writetoxmlflag       => true,                     # need to be set to false if you doesn't want to write the xml file.
-Default set to true
+Default set to true emailaddress         => 'test@jre.local',
 	}
 ```

-For adding multiple Users :
+For adding multiple Users WITH parser=future:
 ```
 	$users = [
 	 {